-, 2018 Signature Confirmation

-Client ID # Request #

-NOTICE OF DECISION PARTY

-PROCEDURAL BACKGROUND 2018, Connecticut Dental Health Partnership ("CTDHP") sent the Appellant's son, a notice of action denying a request for prior authorization of orthodontia, indicating that the severity of his malocclusion did not meet the criteria set in state regulations to approve the proposed treatment.
-On 2018, 2018, ("the Appellant") requested an administrative hearing o contest the Department's denial of prior authorization of orthodontia.
-On, 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for On 2018, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189 nclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.

-The following individuals were present at the hearing:

-Rosario Monteza, Grievance and Appeals Representative, CTDHP Edwin Troche, Interpreter Dr. Vincent Fazzino, Dental Consultant, CTDHP's Representative Roberta Gould, Hearing Officer
+, 2019 Signature Confirmation Client ID # Request # NOTICE OF DECISION PARTY PROCEDURAL BACKGROUND , 2018, Connecticut Dental Health Partnership ("CTDHP") sent On the Appellant's son, a notice of action denying a request for prior authorization of orthodontia, indicating that the severity of his malocclusion did not meet the criteria set in state regulations to approve the proposed treatment. ("the Appellant") requested an administrative hearing 2018. to contest the Department's denial of prior authorization of orthodontia. , 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for , 2018. ■, 2018, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
+The following individuals were present at the hearing: , the Appellant , Grievance and Appeals Representative, CTDHP , Dental Consultant, CTDHP's Representative Hearing Officer At the Appellant's request the hearing record remained open for the submission of additional evidence.
+On 2018, the hearing record closed.